• Skip to primary navigation

 However, if you’re working with gluten-free matzo meal, add 1/2 to 1 tsp of baking powder per cup of gluten-free matzo meal.

-To assemble your matzo balls, combine eggs and oil in a medium bowl and mix together with a fork.
-Add matzo ball soup mix (or matzo meal + baking powder) and mix together with your fork until well combined.
+To assemble your matzo balls, combine eggs and oil in a medium bowl and mix with a fork.
+Add matzo ball soup mix (or matzo meal + baking powder) and mix with your fork until well combined.

 Combining ingredients in matzo ball soup mix in a bowl